w33ble/horsey-sauce/README.md

   // browser is the webdriver instance
   // when done, use cb(err, data)
   // any console.log in the src will end up on the #output element in the DOM
+  // any globally thrown errors will end up on the #errors element in the DOM

   browser.elementById('output', function(err, el) {
     if (err) cb(err);